 While some SUVs, like the BMW X3 and Jaguar F-Pace, are designed to offer a sharp, car-like driving experience, the XC60 does things differently.
 It’s a comfortable SUV with supportive seats, light steering and soft suspension, designed to deliver you to your destination feeling rested and relaxed.
 This actually means that the 405bhp of the Polestar Engineered models seems – and is – a little incongruous.

 The XC60 isn’t bad to drive by any stretch of the imagination, but make use of all that power on winding roads and you’ll wish the steering would provide more feedback and that the body wouldn’t wobble about so much.
 At least the brakes have no issue slowing the XC60 Recharge: they can be a little grabby at low speed, but when driving quickly they’re most effective, stopping the XC60 with greater efficacy than its two-tonne weight would suggest they should.

-Volvo XC60 T8 Twin Engine hybrid engine
+Volvo XC60 Recharge hybrid engine

-The XC60 T8 makes some interesting noises, too: there’s not much of an engine note to speak of, but drive it hard and the supercharger, turbocharger and electric motor make all sorts of curious whistles, whirrs and zings, giving the car a distinctive and hi-tech aural character.
+The XC60 Recharge makes some interesting noises, too: there’s not much of an engine note to speak of, but drive it hard and the supercharger, turbocharger and electric motor make all sorts of curious whistles, whirrs and zings, giving the car a distinctive and hi-tech aural character.

-Once up to speed, the XC60 T8 is an accomplished, quiet and relaxed cruiser, made all the more so if you choose the £1,500 Intellisafe Pro package, which brings some semi-autonomous systems such as adaptive cruise control (which will follow the car in front) and Steer Assist.
+Once up to speed, the XC60 Recharge is an accomplished, quiet and relaxed cruiser, made all the more so if you choose the £1,500 Intellisafe Pro package, which brings some semi-autonomous systems such as adaptive cruise control (which will follow the car in front) and Steer Assist.
 This last item will automatically keep you in lane and steer around corners when certain criteria are met.